 The pension plan does not need to be vested for it to be community property.
 If the participant has a traditional defined benefit plan, then an actuary is used to establish retirement age and life expectancy.
 If the participant has a profit sharing plan, 401k, or IRA, then the value of the plan is based on its current balance.

 The QDRO may be included in the couple’s property settlement, incorporated into the court’s decree, or issued as a separate order.
-The decree will establish each party’s interest in each pension, but the QDRO – the court’s order to the administrator – is necessary to carry out the distribution.
-The order is filed with the pension plan administrators who must comply with the terms of the order when the time to release pension funds begins.
+The decree establishes each party’s interest in each pension, but the QDRO – the court’s order to the plan administrator – is necessary to carry out the distribution.
+(There are exceptions.
+If the plan is a non-qualified annuity, for instance, then a QDRO is not generally required.)
+The QDRO is filed with all of the plan administrators who must comply with its terms when pension funds are released in conjunction with the plan participant’s retirement.

 The legal expert who drafts the QDRO really needs to be involved early in the case to have the order prepared and ready when the final decree issues.
 Attempting to draft your own QDRO is not a good idea.

 Seriously, QDROs are complex instruments and an error can be very costly and hit you at a time when you need the money the most.
 A QDRO legal specialist is recommended because this area of the law is so very technical and takes considerable legal acumen.
 The cost of the QDRO may be anywhere from $1,000 to $2,500 or more, depending upon the specific facts of the case.
 One QDRO does not fit all!